ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 $$ \frac{ \Gamma, x:A, y:B, \Delta \vdash ?}{ \Gamma, y:B, x:A, \Delta \vdash ?}.$$
 which asserts that variables in the context can be reordered.
 (In the presence of dependent types, there is a restriction here that $B$ cannot depend on $x$.)

-Some type theories, such as those related to [[linear logic]], omit some of the structural rules, but most of the time the structural rules are taken for granted.
+Some type theories, such as [[linear type theory]] related to [[linear logic]], omit some of the structural rules, but most of the time the structural rules are taken for granted.

 ### Type-forming rules